-Rita Wilson shows off her naughty side during quarantine
+Rosie O'Donnell's streaming Broadway show raises $600K

 Wilson titled the video “Quarantine Stir Crazy.”
 Hanks and Wilson are in self-isolation in Australia, where the actor was filming Baz Luhrmann’s Elvis Presley biopic when the couple received the diagnosis that both have COVID-19.

-Wilson's vocal skills delighted many on the social network: "The best video EVER!!!!!!"
+Wilson's vocal skills delighted many on the social network: "The best video EVER!!!!!
 Kim Kardashian commented.
 "Yessssssss R Greeky!"
 Jennifer Aniston chimed in.

 Broadway figure Seth Rudetsky is taking a bunch of celebrities back to high school during the coronavirus shutdown.